solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 _That looks quite simple!_

 And it is.
 But let me disappoint you once again.
-If we have a deeply nested object, and we want to mutate a single property inside of it, things are going to get messy:
+If we have a deeply nested object, and we want to mutate a single property inside it, things are going to get messy:

 ```js
 const oldPerson = {name: 'Ismo',